 Residence life at Spalding University provides students convenience, safety and an overall enhanced college experience.
 Institutional and National research suggests that students who live on campus are significantly more inclined to remain in college, achieve greater academic success and higher GPAs, experience wellness, gain independence, and develop as a well-rounded individual in comparison to students living off campus.
 With two residence options—Spalding Suites and Morrison Hall—students can live independently with all the amenities, support and security of a college campus.
 The housing application goes live on Jan.
 15 each year.
 The Housing form and more information about room options, sizes, and costs can be found here.

 Detailed medical documentation from a licensed medical professional must be provided for verification purposes.
-A completed medical verification form must be included with submission of the exemption application.
+A completed Disability Verification Form must be included with submission of the exemption application.